postgresqlfr/contrats/2024.pgday.fr/pgdayfrance_2024_sponsorship_contract_v14.md

     the **videos** recorded during the event (the logo to be provided by Business).

--   Inclusion of a promotional video clip on the main screen during the conference breaks.
-The duration of the video clip must not exceed 60 seconds (the video clip to be provided by the Business).

 -   Four free attendee passes for the conference within the limit of available seats.

--   Inclusion of two small Business promotional giveaway in the conference packs for registered attendees, such as a pen, USB memory stick or pin (the giveaway to be provided by Business).
+-   Inclusion of two small Business promotional giveaway upon the entry desk (the giveaway to be provided by Business).

 -   The opportunity to include corporate signage up to a size of 2 metres high by 1 metre wide at the front of one lecture room (the